Classic Puffin Children’s Books Get A Designer Makeover By Pantone

 Classic children’s novels on the Puffin label are now getting a stylish makeover by color experts Pantone.
 The block colors have been selected to reflect what Puffin claims are the “shades that reflect the stories within.”

-The edge of the books look like the Pantone color cards, with the various shades running vertically, and use Pantone’s infamous typeface.
+The edge of the books look like the Pantone color cards, with the various shades running vertically, and uses Pantone’s infamous typeface.
 The cover has the solid color, that has instant impact.
 The look of the books have a modern, Pantone feel.
-Yet, the surprise is the children’s book title!
+Yet, the surprise is the children’s book title.

 What books will be included in this stylish and symbolic makeover?
-According to Design Week UK, some of the titles included are The Wizard of Oz, Anne of Green Gables, Tom Sawyer and Treasure Island.
+According to Design Week U.K., some of the titles included are The Wizard of Oz, Anne of Green Gables, Tom Sawyer, and Treasure Island.
 What are the corresponding colors to these particular novels?
-They are yellow, green, blue and orange, respectively.
+They are yellow, green, blue, and orange, respectively.

 Of course, this all makes sense.
-Anne of Green Gables would be green, and everyone thinks of the yellow brick road, when they think of Frank L. Baum’s classic book.
-Perhaps what is more striking, is that the title is more prominent, than in the old covers, where there was a classic illustration.
+Anne of Green Gables would be green, and everyone thinks of the yellow brick road, when they think of L. Frank Baum’s classic book.
+Perhaps what is more striking, is that the title is more prominent than in the old covers, where there was a classic illustration.

 But are these only meant for children?
 It appears that Puffin is seeking the “inner child” of adult readers of these classic tales.
-The Secret Garden, with its new pink Pantone cover now brings back more than a childhood feeling.
+The Secret Garden, with its new pink Pantone cover, now brings back more than a childhood feeling.
 Pantone understands that color is not just decorative.
 It can affect the “body as well as the mind.”

 Every year, in December, Pantone announces a Color of the Year.
-This year, the Inquisitr reported that the color as Greenery.
+This year, the Inquisitr reported that the color was Greenery.
 This color is meant to “revive, restore and renew.”
 In a year of political turmoil, Greenery is set to calm the mind, and bring people back to nature.

 Lusting after these beautiful American Puffin + @pantone classics ???????????????? pic.twitter.com/2oY53Gu12g